Stuck on You (Lionel Richie song): 3T version

-In 2003, "Stuck on You" was covered by American band 3T.
-It was the first single from the band's second studio album Identity, on which the song also appears in a remixed version called 'Smooth Mix' (also available on the CD maxi).
+In 2003, "Stuck on You" was covered by American group 3T.
+It was the first single from their second studio album Identity, on which the song also appears in a remixed version called the "Smooth Mix" (also available on the CD maxi).
 Released in summer 2003, it achieved success in the Netherlands, Belgium and France, where it was a top ten hit.